sergiotaborda/lense-lang/README.md

 ###Syntax

 Lense uses a c familly style syntax with some improments. there is no fallthought switch-case instruction.
 Lense's swicth case instruction isolates each case from the others.
-Fallthouhtg exists, but has to be explicitly declared by the user.
+Fallthrough exists, but has to be explicitly declared by the user.

 #### Object Oriented